 Chief Editor, TechnoFino.

 Personal finance nerd!
 Physics enthusiast and trainer.
-When I am not into Physics, I am minting points and hunting for the next credit card for myself.
-I can help you choose the best credit card for you!
+When not into Physics, he is minting points and hunting for the next best credit card for himself.